gbmhunter/MString/README.rst

 Automatic Memory Management
 ---------------------------

-The automatic memory management of the String object means that you will get far less buffer overflows and memory leaks.
+The automatic memory management of the MString object means that you will get far less buffer overflows and memory leaks.

 ::

+	#include "MString/api/MStringApi.h"
 	using MbeddedNinja;

 	function MyFunc()